Randwarf/StellarisUnityLore/Kwerdan Lore/Historical Kwerdans/Subata.md

 Subata, being one of the most thrifty seedlings in their garden, decided to buy up the carts of their siblings.
 Not everyone agreed to this short-sighted deal, but nevertheless, Subata left the castle town with 5 carts in possesion.
 Their next step was to venture north, where they turned a 200% profit on their goods.
 Multiple trips later Subata managed to forge countless trade deals, forge contacts in [[United Kingdom of Kal'vah]], and increase their chain of supply.
 This is also when Subata joined [[Federation of Desert-Weavers|local trader guild]].

 # Federation of Desert-Weavers
+## G
+Shortly after joining the guild, Subata gained traction among their peers.
+Subata was seen as an influencial trade partner with plenty of future potential.

+# Retirement